stas-demydiuk/domoticz-zigbee2mqtt-plugin/README.md

 ## Supported devices

-- Xiaomi / Aqara smart home cube
+- Xiaomi Aqara smart home cube
 - Xiaomi Aqara double wireless wall switch
+- Xiaomi Aqara water leak sensor

 If your device is not listed here but zigbee2mqtt supports it, support can be added (fairly) easy by creating special adopter.